LSantiagoCastro/realtime-shopping-assistant/README.md

 1. Click the "Connect" button to establish a session with OpenAI
 2. When prompted, allow microphone access
 3. Start speaking your product request (e.g., "Show me red sneakers under 100 dollars")
-4. View the transcription and product results in real-time
+4. View the product results in real-time
+5. Access your query history to revisit previous searches
-5. Use the "Reset" button to clear the current search and start again
+6. Use the "Reset" button to clear the current search and start again
-6. Click "Disconnect" when finished
+7. Click "Disconnect" when finished

 ## Project Structure